celsobessa/japu-map-embedder/README.md

 ### Installing

-1. Download the master branch from the official Github repository
+1. Download the japu-map-embedder from master branch in the [official Github repository](https://github.com/2aces/japu-map-embedder/)
+2. In the WordPress admin, got to Plugins -> Add New Plugin
-2. Upload `japu-map-embedder` folder to the `/wp-content/plugins/` directory
+3. Click on Click on Upload Plugin, choose the zip file and click on install ⋅⋅1.
+Also, you can upload `japu-map-embedder` folder to the `/wp-content/plugins/` directory instead of steps 2 and 3
-3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin through the 'Plugins' menu in WordPress
-4. If you are a registered Japu - Rotas das Vertentes partner, go to Customizer -> Japu App Integration and set you Partner ID
+5. If you are a registered Japu - Rotas das Vertentes partner, go to Customizer -> Japu App Integration and set you Partner ID

 ### Use